Exotic non-leaves with infinitely many ends: Necessary conditions to be leaves

+\begin{corollary} If $L$ is a simply connected proper leaf of a $C^{1,0}$ codimension one transversely oriented foliation on a compact manifold and $L$ is simply connected at its ends, then it admits an open neighborhood $C^{1,0}$ diffeomorphic to the product foliation $L\times (0,1)$. \end{corollary} \begin{proof} Since $L$ is simply connected, it has trivial holonomy, so Proposition \ref{p:product_neighborhood} applies. \end{proof}

-\begin{rem} Let $W$ be a topological manifold given by a simply connected closed manifold of dimension $n\geq 3$ punctured along a tame, closed and totally disconnected subset.
+\begin{remark} Let $W$ be an open topological manifold obtained by puncturing a simply connected closed manifold of dimension $n\geq 3$ along a tame, closed and totally disconnected subset.
 It is an easy exercise to check that $W$ is simply connected and simply connected at its ends.

-If, moreover, $W$ does not admit a realization as a nonproper leaf of any codimension one foliation (e.g., see Proposition \ref{p:proper} below), then the previous Proposition shows that any smoothing of $W$ is $1$-rigid. \end{rem}
+If, moreover, $W$ does not admit a realization as a nonproper leaf of any codimension one foliation (e.g., see Proposition \ref{p:proper} below), then Corollary \ref{c:end1connected} shows that any smoothing of $W$ is $1$-rigid. \end{remark}

-Let $\FF$ be a transversely oriented $C^{1,0}$ codimension one foliation on a compact manifold and let $W$ be a smoothly nonperiodic (in the sense of Definition~\ref{d:periodic_end} and $1$-rigid manifold.
+Let $\FF$ be a transversely oriented $C^{1,0}$ codimension one foliation on a compact manifold and let $W$ be a smoothly nonperiodic (in the sense of Definition~\ref{d:periodic_end}) and $1$-rigid manifold.
 Let $\Omega_1$ be a connected component of the union of leaves of $\FF$ diffeomorphic to $W$.
 By the definition of $1$-rigidity, $\Omega_1$ is an open set on which the restriction $\FF_{|{\Omega_1}}$ is defined by a locally trivial fibration, so its leaf space is homeomorphic to a one-dimensional manifold, which must be Hausdorff since there is a well-defined local flow on $\Omega_1$ along leaves of $\NN$ that permutes the leaves of $\FF$.

 \begin{lemma} The completed manifold $\widehat{\Omega}_1$ is not compact. \end{lemma} \begin{proof}From the proof of \cite[Lemma 2.16]{Menino-Schweitzer}, if $\widehat{\Omega}_1$ is compact then every end of a leaf in the interior of $\widehat{\Omega}_1$ must be isolated and smoothly periodic, in contradiction to the nonperiodicity of $W$. \end{proof}